vincentntang/codechefs/content/20211219-dev-meetups.md

 ### 2:00

-Jacques & Brian talk about the origin of Orlando Devs as a meetup and its growth into the non profit that it is today.
+Jacques & Brian talk about the origin of Orlando Devs as a meetup and its growth into the non-profit that it is today.

 ### 6:50

-Vincent reminisces about the our (almost) daily meetup routine in the before times and how that led into German and him breaking into the industry via networking.
+Vincent reminisces about our (almost) daily meetup routine in the past and how that led to German and him breaking into the industry via networking.

 ### 10:00

-Brian covers the experience of running online meetups and how it contrasts with in person meetups.
+Brian covers the experience of running online meetups and how it contrasts with in-person meetups.

 ## The origin behind Tampa Devs